Scratchdragon/AVAS.py/README.md

 - authAttempts : how many failed auth attempts have occured
 - requestCount : how many requests have been sent in the current session
 - requestResetTime : the time since last request reset
+<br><br>**player**<br>
+This class is used to store player data and consists of variables:
+- donor : if the player has donated
+- username : the username of the player according to the server
+- votebal : the amount of vote credits the player has
+- votePointsEnabled : im not sure tbh
+- statsRank : the rank of the player
+- countryOverrideEnabled : again i dont really know
+- lastJoin : the time since the player last joined
+- timePlayer : the total playtime of the player

 ### Events
 - on_player_join(quantity) : runs whenever a player joins